Menopause Mystery: Why Do Female Killer Whales Experience The Change Of Life?

 Killer whales start reproducing around age 15, but stop having calves in their 30s or 40s, even though they can live for around a century.

 A team led by behavioral ecologist Darren Croft of the University of Exeter decided to search for answers with the help of an unusual long-term study of killer whales in the Pacific Northwest.
-There, since the 1970s, researchers have carefully collected information on the births and deaths of individual whales who live in family groups.
+There, since the 1970s, researchers have carefully collected information on the births and deaths of individual whales that live in family groups.

-And contained within the data is an intriguing clue about why female whales may stop reproducing later in life.
+Contained within the data is an intriguing clue about why female whales may stop reproducing later in life.

 When older females reproduce at the same time as their daughters, who live alongside them, the calves of the older mothers are nearly twice as likely to die in the first 15 years of life.
 But when older mothers had calves in the absence of a reproducing daughter, their calves did just fine.